Optical Fibers Cladding And Core

 [PDF Version]

-• Currently optical fibers are all single-mode
+• Optical fibers are divided into single-mode and dual-mode

 [PDF Version]